carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ## Recall: Functions

 When we develop code for research, we often start by writing unorganized code in notebook cells or a script.
 Eventually, we might want to re-use the code we wrote in other contexts.
-When we want to re-use code, it is helpful to organize it into functions and classes in separate `.py` files.
+In order to re-use code, it is helpful to organize it into functions and classes in separate `.py` files.

 <!-- Step zero from notebook to .py; then up to pip as an intermediate step to stage up -->